kemalyagli/Point-Cloud-Evaluation-AR-VR/README.md

 ## Acknowledgments
 This repository is part of the research project conducted at the University of Padua.
-Special thanks to my advisor, Tomaso Erseghe, and colleagues who provided guidance and support throughout this work.
+Special thanks to my advisor, Assoc.
+Prof. Dr. Tomaso Erseghe, and colleagues who provided guidance and support throughout this work.

 **Full Draft**: Available in the `draft_paper.pdf` for review.